International Travel Policies

 Group Travel Policies

 All credit-bearing travel (i.e. study abroad courses, or courses with an international travel component) operate through the Office of Global Affairs.
-If you have any questions regarding proposing or operating credit-bearing international travel programs please review the information on proposing a program, the faculty leader handbook, or contact the Director of Global Affairs.
+If you have any questions regarding proposing or operating credit-bearing international travel programs please review the information on proposing a program, the faculty leader handbook, or contact the Executive Director of Global Affairs.

 In an effort to strengthen the ability of the university to ensure the safety of faculty, staff, and students participating in official university international group travel a new travel registration procedure will be implemented.
-All Sacred Heart faculty and staff leading student groups outside the United States are required to disseminate and submit student and group leader risk management forms, as well as an HTH Roster.
+All Sacred Heart faculty and staff leading student groups outside the United States are required to disseminate and submit student and group leader risk management forms, as well as an HTHRoster_Excel.

 Please allow a minimum of thirty (30) days prior to departure to complete necessary paperwork.